 One common area of confusion is understanding the difference between marketing and selling.
 And further to that, understanding why, or if, you should invest in either.

-As I like to put it, marketing is about fertilizing the soil, and selling is about sowing the seeds.
+As I like to put it, marketing is about fertilizing the soil.
+While selling is about sowing the seeds.
 If you fertilize properly, they will germinate and grow, making it easier to sow them.

-The more fertilized your soil is, the less work you have to do to germinate the seed.
+The more your soil is fertilized, the less work you have to do to germinate the seed.

 Marketing in a business sense is about building awareness.
 And there are two key things that you need to build awareness of:

 Your brand.
 Because familiarity in your brand builds credibility.
 Credibility builds trust.
 And trust leads to more sales.

 Your products.
 Because if your client doesn’t not know what you do, then they won’t know to ask us for them.